 MembershipsClasses & SeminarsHonors & AwardsRepresentative

-Kevin M. Godbout has a broad range of experience in the practice of professional liability defense representing professionals, including attorneys, architects, engineers, land surveyors, and accountants, involved in disputes both in and out of court.
+Kevin M. Godbout has a broad range of experience in the practice of professional liability defense.
+He represents professionals involved in disputes both in and out of court.
+These professionals include attorneys, architects, engineers, land surveyors, and accountants.
 He also represents businesses and individuals involved in commercial disputes.
 Attorney Godbout has significant experience resolving complex disputes through mediation.

-Attorney Godbout has been recognized by Super Lawyers and has been named to the Connecticut Super Lawyers since 2016 in the practice area of Professional Liability: Defense.
+Attorney Godbout is recognized by Super Lawyers and named to the Connecticut Super Lawyers list since 2016.
+Both honors are in the practice area of Professional Liability: Defense.
 He has been rated AV-Preeminent by his peers through Martindale-Hubbell.

-Attorney Godbout graduated from Colgate University in 1990 and received his law degree, with honors, from Quinnipiac University School of Law in 1994 where he served as a Notes & Comments Editor on the Law Review and was awarded the American Jurisprudence Award for Trial Practice.
+Attorney Godbout graduated from Colgate University in 1990 and received his law degree, with honors, from Quinnipiac University School of Law in 1994.
+While in law school he served as a Notes & Comments Editor on the Law Review and was awarded the American Jurisprudence Award for Trial Practice.
 Attorney Godbout is admitted to practice in Connecticut and New York.
 He is a member of the Connecticut and New Haven County Bar associations and the Construction Law Section of the Connecticut Bar Association.

 - Connecticut Bar Association, Member